tatumcutting/CForBeginners/README.md

 # CForBeginners
-All from youtube video C Programming for Beginners by Giraffe Acadamy
+##All from youtube video C Programming for Beginners by Giraffe Acadamy

 #include <stdio.h>
 #include <stdlib.h>

-//all examples from youtube video C Programming Tutorial for Beginners
+###all examples from youtube video C Programming Tutorial for Beginners

 //making a shape
 int main()